NHSDigital/nhs-notify-web-cms/docs/pages/features/letters.md

 - [our letter specification](#letter-specification)<!-- markdownlint-disable-line -->
 - [what envelopes we use](#envelopes)

+{% include components/action-link.html
+    url='/using-nhs-notify/letter-templates'
+    text='Learn how to set up letter templates'
+%}

-You might want to understand more about:
+You might also want to understand more about:

 - [letter pricing]({% link pages/pricing/letters.md %})
 - [delivery times for letters]({% link pages/using-nhs-notify/delivery-times.md %})